TylerCode/IndexWatcher/README.md

 ## Setup
 First up, if you're familiar with python, this thing just runs, you fill out the config and go, you probably don't need this guide.

-Okay, for those who haven't worked in python this is not easy to setup but not impossible.
+Okay, for those who haven't worked in python this is not _easy_ to setup but not *impossible*.

-Lastly, this guide is targeted to someone who is at least somewhat tech savvy.
-If you're already familiar with Python it's basically fill out the config, run the python.
-EZ

 ### Get a Twilio Account
 - Visit https://twilio.com